MPIBGC-TEE/ports/README.md

 At the end we will have built some functions executable on the client that automate all the above steps.
 But even this final code [ex5](#examples/ex5) is not intended to be used as a black box.

-%
-% # Motivational Example with notebooks: most general usage scenario:#
-% Assume you have two or more different conda environments on matagorda and
-% running at least one notebook for each.
-This has the following consequences:
-% Since the jupyter (notebook or lab) server is started in the same conda env
-% that is used by the code in the notebooks you wll have to start two different
-% jupyter servers on matagorda.
-They will use two different ports jsp1, jsp2 on
-% matagorda.
-If the notebooks use a dask clients every client will use its own
-% dashboard with its own port.
-All clients may (and should) use the same
-% scheduler or cluster.
-%
-%  We have the following summary of port consumption on one machine for one user:
-%  ```n_envs + n_client + n_cluster```   where
-%  - `n_envs` is the number of conda environments with their respective jupyterservers
-%  - `n_clients` is the number of clients (and equal to the number of notebooks that use dask)
-%
-% To be able to connect to these servers with the browser on your local machine you will have to forward the two ports.